Efficient simulation of Grassmann Tensor Product States: Introduction

-In this paper, we will show based on the fermion coherent state representation, all the algorithms developed for usual TPS can be easily generalized into GTPS.
-The paper is organized as following: In section II, we represent a standard form of GTPS, which only contains one specie of Grassmann variable for each inner index and significantly simplifies the representation for numerical calculations.
-In section III, we first give a brief review about the concept of imaginary time evolution algorithm for TPS and then present the detail implementation of the imaginary time evolution algorithm for GTPS.
+The rest of the paper is organized as follows: In Section II, we present a standard form of GTPS, which only contains one species of Grassmann variable for each inner index and significantly simplifies the representation for numerical calculations.
+In Section III, we first give a brief review about the concept of the imaginary time evolution algorithm for TPS and then present the detailed implementation for GTPS.
 Finally, we demonstrate the algorithm for a simple spinless fermion system on honeycomb lattice, including both off-critical and critical cases.
-In section IV, we describe the environment effect of the GTERG algorithm and present a simple improved algorithm.
-We implement the algorithm for a critical free fermion system on honeycomb lattice and find a significant improvement.
+In addition, we study a spinless fermion system with attractive interactions on honeycomb lattice and predict a $p+ip$ superconducting ground state.
+We benchmark the ground state energy with exact diagonalization calculation and find a very good agreement.
+In Section IV, we describe the environment effect of the GTERG algorithm and present a simple improved algorithm.
+We implement the algorithm to a critical free fermion system on honeycomb lattice and find a significant improvement.
 Finally, we briefly summarize our results and discuss possible future developments along this direction.